ahoys/tunnelerjs/README.md

 discord.owner_id=Your own Discord client id.
 ```

+You can use this same file to give default settings for the bot (see below, commands and middleware).

 You are all set.
 You can run the bot now with a `node tunneler` command.
 Make sure you give the bot suitable permissions to execute its tasks.

 # Commands and middleware